 There were additional savings in health and life insurance expenditures.

-The open Children’s Formation position also resulted in savings.
+The open Youth Formation position also resulted in savings.

 The checking account at the beginning of calendar year 2023 was almost completely drained; that account has a reasonably large balance now. $60,000 was transferred from the investment account into the checking account during the year, but further transfers do not appear to be needed over the next several months.